Guardant Health (NASDAQ:GH) Shares Gap Down to $61.00

-Guardant Health, Inc. (NASDAQ:GH – Get Rating) gapped down prior to trading on Tuesday .
+Shares of Guardant Health, Inc. (NASDAQ:GH – Get Rating) gapped down before the market opened on Tuesday .
 The stock had previously closed at $61.00, but opened at $57.01.
-Guardant Health shares last traded at $58.18, with a volume of 1,653 shares.
+Guardant Health shares last traded at $58.18, with a volume of 1,653 shares trading hands.

-A number of research firms recently weighed in on GH.
-Credit Suisse Group assumed coverage on shares of Guardant Health in a research note on Wednesday, August 24th.
+A number of research firms have weighed in on GH.
+Piper Sandler began coverage on shares of Guardant Health in a research report on Thursday, June 2nd.
+They set an “overweight” rating and a $65.00 price objective on the stock.
+OTR Global cut shares of Guardant Health to a “positive” rating in a report on Monday, August 1st.
+Morgan Stanley cut their price target on shares of Guardant Health from $85.00 to $80.00 and set an “overweight” rating on the stock in a report on Monday, August 8th.
+The Goldman Sachs Group lowered their price objective on shares of Guardant Health from $90.00 to $80.00 and set a “buy” rating for the company in a research note on Monday, August 8th.
+Finally, Credit Suisse Group assumed coverage on shares of Guardant Health in a research report on Wednesday, August 24th.
 They issued an “outperform” rating and a $80.00 price objective for the company.
-OTR Global lowered shares of Guardant Health to a “positive” rating in a research report on Monday, August 1st.
-The Goldman Sachs Group decreased their price objective on shares of Guardant Health from $90.00 to $80.00 and set a “buy” rating for the company in a research report on Monday, August 8th.
-Morgan Stanley cut their price target on shares of Guardant Health from $85.00 to $80.00 and set an “overweight” rating on the stock in a report on Monday, August 8th.
-Finally, Piper Sandler started coverage on shares of Guardant Health in a research note on Thursday, June 2nd.
-They set an “overweight” rating and a $65.00 price objective on the stock.
-Thirteen analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Guardant Health has a consensus rating of “Buy” and a consensus price target of $115.75.
+Thirteen investment analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $115.75.

 Insider Buying and Selling at Guardant Health

 In other Guardant Health news, SVP Amelia Merrill sold 4,500 shares of Guardant Health stock in a transaction dated Thursday, August 11th.
 The stock was sold at an average price of $53.38, for a total value of $240,210.00.
 Following the completion of the transaction, the senior vice president now directly owns 24,708 shares of the company’s stock, valued at approximately $1,318,913.04.
 The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other Guardant Health news, SVP Amelia Merrill sold 4,500 shares of Guardant Health stock in a transaction dated Thursday, August 11th.
+In other news, insider Kumud Kalia sold 2,000 shares of the business’s stock in a transaction dated Wednesday, August 17th.
+The stock was sold at an average price of $51.39, for a total transaction of $102,780.00.
+Following the completion of the transaction, the insider now directly owns 18,530 shares of the company’s stock, valued at $952,256.70.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, SVP Amelia Merrill sold 4,500 shares of the business’s stock in a transaction dated Thursday, August 11th.
 The stock was sold at an average price of $53.38, for a total value of $240,210.00.
-Following the completion of the transaction, the senior vice president now directly owns 24,708 shares of the company’s stock, valued at approximately $1,318,913.04.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider Kumud Kalia sold 2,000 shares of the business’s stock in a transaction dated Wednesday, August 17th.
-The stock was sold at an average price of $51.39, for a total value of $102,780.00.
-Following the transaction, the insider now directly owns 18,530 shares of the company’s stock, valued at $952,256.70.
+Following the transaction, the senior vice president now directly owns 24,708 shares of the company’s stock, valued at $1,318,913.04.
 The disclosure for this sale can be found here.
 5.90% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On Guardant Health

-Several large investors have recently modified their holdings of GH.
-Capital Research Global Investors raised its stake in shares of Guardant Health by 50.0% during the fourth quarter.
-Capital Research Global Investors now owns 7,927,702 shares of the company’s stock worth $792,929,000 after purchasing an additional 2,640,910 shares during the last quarter.
-Capital International Investors grew its holdings in Guardant Health by 71.0% during the first quarter.
-Capital International Investors now owns 5,081,624 shares of the company’s stock worth $336,607,000 after acquiring an additional 2,110,240 shares during the period.
-Steadfast Capital Management LP acquired a new stake in Guardant Health in the first quarter valued at $67,202,000.
-Casdin Capital LLC acquired a new stake in Guardant Health in the fourth quarter valued at $79,016,000.
-Finally, Pictet Asset Management SA boosted its stake in shares of Guardant Health by 206.7% during the second quarter.
-Pictet Asset Management SA now owns 1,034,652 shares of the company’s stock valued at $41,738,000 after acquiring an additional 697,281 shares during the last quarter.
+Several institutional investors have recently added to or reduced their stakes in GH.
+Xponance Inc. raised its stake in shares of Guardant Health by 1.9% during the first quarter.
+Xponance Inc. now owns 10,319 shares of the company’s stock worth $684,000 after purchasing an additional 190 shares during the last quarter.
+Captrust Financial Advisors grew its holdings in Guardant Health by 33.2% during the second quarter.
+Captrust Financial Advisors now owns 1,087 shares of the company’s stock worth $44,000 after acquiring an additional 271 shares during the period.
+Commonwealth Equity Services LLC grew its holdings in Guardant Health by 4.9% in the second quarter.
+Commonwealth Equity Services LLC now owns 6,120 shares of the company’s stock valued at $246,000 after purchasing an additional 286 shares during the last quarter.
+Confluence Wealth Services Inc. acquired a new stake in Guardant Health in the fourth quarter valued at $29,000.
+Finally, D.A.
+Davidson & CO. boosted its stake in shares of Guardant Health by 6.3% during the second quarter.
+D.A.
+Davidson & CO. now owns 6,144 shares of the company’s stock valued at $248,000 after acquiring an additional 364 shares during the last quarter.
 Hedge funds and other institutional investors own 89.36% of the company’s stock.

 About Guardant Health